So you want to get some Kayaks but not sure where or how to store them in your garage well here are your solutions.

 - Heavy Duty Industrial Straps – To keep your load secure

-- Moulded on rubber ratchets – Rubber coated hooks and ratchets to protect your equipment
+- Molded on rubber ratchets – Rubber coated hooks and ratchets to protect your equipment

 Choose confidence with your new Vault Cargo Management Ratchet Tie-Downs and you’ll never have to worry about your kayak again.
 Easy to put up and easy to remove.